berrygerrits/amazon-euclidean-real-ratio/README.md

 ## Requirements

 - Python 3.9+ with `numpy`, `pandas`, `requests`, `jupyter` (see `requirements.txt`)
-- Docker Desktop / Docker Engine (only if you process OSM extracts yourself)
+- Docker Desktop / Docker Engine
-- ~15–30 GB free disk depending on how many metros you route
+- ~5–15 GB free disk depending on how many metros you route

 ### Setting up the Python environment